 If the Company makes a prepayment of the Corporate Facility prior to May 12, 2022 (unless the repayment is made from a dividend received from Prime), a make whole premium is payable at LIBOR+6.5%.
+The security provided on the loan will be similar to the Term Loan.
 The loan will be subject to financial and liquidity covenants.